Should you get skip-the-line tickets for the most popular Paris attractions?

 1. Guided tours always include skip-the-line priority access; a few even give you access to private areas not available to most visitors.
 The expert guides who lead these tours will enrich your experience by telling and showing you things you might miss on your own.

-To be clear, none of these ticket and tour options let you skip security lines.
-They are mandatory, but the good news is that they normally move much more quickly than the ticket lines, which is what you do get to skip.
+To be clear, none of these ticket and tour options let you skip security lines, which are mandatory.
+The good news is that security lines normally move much more quickly than the slower ticket lines, which is what you do get to skip.

-For the most popular destinations such as the Eiffel Tower, Versailles, and Disneyland Paris, order your skip-the-line tickets or book your tour as soon as you know your travel dates.
-The most popular tours and tickets sell out faster than you might expect, especially for peak travel periods.
+For the most popular destinations such as the Eiffel Tower, Versailles, and Disneyland Paris, you should order your skip-the-line tickets or book your tour as soon as you know your travel dates.
+The tours and tickets for these top attractions sell out faster than you might expect, especially for peak travel periods.
 Don't be left standing in line!

 Top photo: Ticket lines in front of Versailles Palace in July